jilljenn/tryalgo.org/en/_posts/2018-03-05-Eratosthene.md

 The key difficulty is to find the non-trivial factors for a given integer n.
 By *non-trival* we mean factors that are *strictly* between 1 and $n$.
 One possibility is to use the sieve of Eratosthenes.
 Let *F[n]* be the list of all primes dividing $n$.
 If $p^2$ divides n then p is present twice in the list.
 The table F is filled up in order of increasing indexes.

+*Side-note:* we experimented  using a dictionary instead of a list, associating the value 2 to the key p if $p^2$ divides $n$ but not $p^3$.
+This gave almost no improvement.

 Initially all entries of F are empty.
 Then for every $p$ from 2 to $N$, we check if *F[p]* is empty.
 If it is the case, then $p$ is a prime number and we proceed as follows.
 For every integer multiple of $p$ not exceeding $N$, namely $p, 2p, 3p$ etc we add $p$ to its list stored in *F*.
 Then for every integer multiple of $p^2$ we add again $p$ to its list stored in *F*.
 And we repeat so for all integer powers of *p*, not exceeding $N$.

 Just to create confusion we renamed *F* as *decomp* in the following implementation.